Roger Williams Park Zoo

-The Roger Williams Park Zoo of Providence, Rhode Island, contains more than 150 animals from around the world in natural settings.
-In 1986, it became the first zoo in New England to earn accreditation from the Association of Zoos and Aquariums.
-Founded in 1872, it is the third oldest zoo in the nation.
+The Roger Williams Park Zoo of Providence, Rhode Island, contains more than 800 animals in natural settings from a total of 160 species from around the world.
+In 1986, the zoo became the first zoo in New England to earn accreditation from the Association of Zoos and Aquariums.
+Founded in 1872, the zoo is the third oldest zoo in the nation.
+The zoo and the nearby Carousel Village are some of the main attractions of Roger Williams Park.